vwillyams/garbage-ECSJobDemos/Documentation/content/custom_job_types.md

 m_Counter = (int*)UnsafeUtility.Malloc(UnsafeUtility.SizeOf<int>()*IntsPerCacheLine*JobsUtility.MaxJobThreadCount, 4, label);
 ```

+TODO: I'm not sure which example you are referring to when you say: main, non-concurrent, version below (is this an example you used on this page or what you would do if you were not using jobified code/ECS etc. It has potential for confusion.)

 When accessing the counter from the main, non-concurrent, version there can only be one writer so the increment function is fine with the new memory layout.
-For get and set of the count we need to loop over all potential worker indices.
+For `get` and `set` of the `count` we need to loop over all potential worker indices.
 ```C#
 public int Count
 {